squadwuschel/MvcControllerToProxyGenerator/README.md

 (If you use TypeScript don't forget to install the TypeDefinitions for jQuery and/or AngularJs)

 ## T4 Configruation Settings
-When you have installed all NuGet Packages, you **need to configure** the T4 Tempalte under `ControllersProxies\ProxyGeneratorScript.tt` in its config Section **"SETTINGS for MANUAL adjustments"**.
+When you have installed all NuGet Packages, you **need to configure** the T4 Tempalte under `Scripts\ProxyGeneratorScript.tt` in its config Section **"SETTINGS for MANUAL adjustments"**.
 Here you have to set the name of your current WebPoject.

 	settings.WebProjectName = "ProxyGeneratorDemoPage";